StrangeBeeCorp/docs/docs/flow/user-guides/configure-integration-node.md

 ## Configure a *HarfangLab EDR* integration node

-A *HarfangLab EDR* integration node runs operations against the [HarfangLab API](https://harfanglab.io/connectors/){target=_blank}: it can search and isolate endpoints, list and update alerts, create and follow jobs on agents, search process, network, DNS, event log, and binary telemetry, and manage IOC and Sigma rules.
+A *HarfangLab EDR* integration node runs operations against the [HarfangLab API](https://harfanglab.io/connectors/){target=_blank}: it can search and isolate endpoints, list and update alerts, create and follow jobs on agents, search process, network, DNS, event log, and binary telemetry, manage IOC rules, and list Sigma rules.
 Each operation is a dedicated action selected within the node.

 1. {% include-markdown "includes/flow-view-go-to.md" %}